aidenfoxivey/ecewellness.ca/index.md

 I'm the University of Waterloo's ECE2026 wellness representative for the Spring 2024 term.

+## Disclaimer

+You'll find this on [my website](https://aidenfoxivey.com) as well.
+Just as a refresher.

+I am utterly opposed to transphobia, homophobia, racism, classism, and other forms of discrimination or hate.

 ## What concerns do we handle?

+ECE Wellness is set up to handle the following kinds of issues:
+* mental health concerns
+* academic stresses
+* bullying
+* prejudice between students and other students
+* prejudice between students and faculty

 ## Want to know when my next scheduled meeting is?